X1pe0/Incogix/README.md

 # Incogix
 You ever want your own personal Shodan?

-BAM! - Incogix is a skiddish looking tool written in Python3 and PHP.
+BAM! - Incogix is IoT scanner written in Python3 and PHP.

 You may need to apt-get, yum, dnf, etc.. the packages below: